nangami29/airbnb-clone-project/README.md

 6. Admin Dashboard

 Administrators can monitor platform activity, manage users and listings, and review system metrics.
 This feature helps maintain operational control and ensures the platform runs smoothly.

+API Security

+Securing backend APIs is a critical aspect of the Airbnb Clone project to protect user data, ensure safe transactions, and prevent unauthorized access.
+The following key security measures will be implemented:

+1. Authentication

+Users are required to log in with secure credentials (email/username and password) to access the platform.
+Authentication ensures that only registered users can interact with sensitive endpoints, protecting personal information and user accounts.

+2. Authorization

+Role-based access control will be implemented to determine what actions a user can perform.
+For example, hosts can manage their properties, guests can make bookings, and admins can oversee all platform activities.
+This prevents unauthorized actions and maintains platform integrity.

+3. Rate Limiting

+APIs will implement rate limiting to prevent abuse and protect the server from excessive requests or potential denial-of-service attacks.
+This ensures stability and fair usage of the system.

+4. Data Validation and Sanitization

+All inputs from users will be validated and sanitized to prevent security vulnerabilities such as SQL injection or cross-site scripting (XSS).
+This protects both the application and its users from malicious attacks.

+5. Secure Payment Handling

+Sensitive payment data will be handled carefully, ensuring transactions are encrypted and securely stored.
+This protects users’ financial information and builds trust in the platform.

+Importance

+These security measures are essential to safeguard user information, maintain trust, and ensure reliable operation of the platform.
+Without proper security, the system could be vulnerable to attacks, data breaches, and financial fraud.